 It’s no secret that riding a motorcycle is a risky and dangerous thing.
 Usually, you are exposed to all kinds of dangers on the road ranging from harsh weather conditions to getting hit by other motorists.
 Other times, you are prone to falling down on your motorcycle, scrapping your knee, and worse, getting a serious injury like breaking your leg.
-For this reason, it is mandatory to have motorcycle protective gear when riding at all times.
+For this reason, it is mandatory to have motorcycle protective clothing when riding at all times.

 The thrill and freedom of riding a motorcycle come with the unavoidable responsibility of remaining safe at all times by wearing the right motorcycle gear.
 It does not matter you are a newbie at riding a motorcycle or a veteran with bundles of years under your belt, one thing you cannot afford to overlook is your safety on a motorcycle.

 Wearing the right safety gear reduces your fatality risk by a huge margin.
 The right motorcycle protective clothing is even more important because riding a motorcycle puts you at a higher risk of an accident.
 You are 33 times more likely to get into a crash on a motorcycle than a car.
 Despite these grim facts, the truth of the matter is, having the right protective gear will save your ass most of the time if not all.

 The good thing about being a biker is you get to have unbridled freedom as you enjoy your ride.
 Not to mention the coolness that you embody and the admiration that people have of you.
 Being a biker is truly an inspiration.
 But to continue to enjoy the perks of bike riding, you will need the best protective gear you can get.